matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-csv.md

     ```
     mysql -h 127.0.0.1 -P 6001 -udump -p111
     ```

+    __Note:__ If your data file is on a different machine from the MatrixOne server, that is, the data file is on the client machine you are using, then you need to use the command line to connect to the MatrixOne service host: `mysql -h <mo-host -ip> -P 6001 -udump -p111 --local-infile`; and the imported command line needs to use `LOAD DATA LOCAL INFILE` syntax.

 5. Create *lineorder_flat* tables in MatrixOne, and import the dataset into MatriOne: